lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

 ### HHD SW Programs

-The main functions of the programs running in the MCC are:
+The main functions of the programs running in the HHD are:

 - Interface with the operator by means of the Engineering User Interface:
   - Commanding.
 Commanding the TMA.